If you’ve spent any time around fiddle leaf fig owners, you’ve probably heard about giving fiddles a shower.

-Shower is one way to water your plant
+Showering is one way to water your plant.

 How to Shower Your Fiddle Leaf Fig

-Step One: Make sure your pot and soil drain well
+Step 1: Make sure your pot and soil drain well.

-Step Two: Remove the decorative pot if necessary
+Step 2: Remove the decorative pot if necessary.

 If your fiddle is in a nursery pot or basic pot within a basket or decorative pot, go ahead and take the inner pot out and place the whole plant in the shower.
 (Be careful not to bump the leaves!)